 - Learn to spell first name before 5th birthday

-- Read 100 books before kindergarten
+- Read 100 books before kindergarten (or have an adult read to them)

 - Unload dishwasher every day for 1 week